Current-induced spin-orbit torques in ferromagnetic and antiferromagnetic systems: Overview

-In the iSGE mechanism in a NM/FM bilayer, the carrier spin polarization and the corresponding field acting on the magnetization form directly at the inversion-asymmetric interface.
-The damping-like SHE-SOT, on the other hand, has been primarily viewed as a consequence of the spin current pumped from the bulk of the NM material (which can be centrosymmetric) to the FM where it transfers its angular momentum to the magnetization.
-In the SHE, however, the spin current can also yield spin accumulation at the edges of the NM material where the inversion-symmetry is broken.
-This implies an alternative picture of the SHE-SOT caused by the spin accumulation at the NM/FM interface.
-Correspondingly, the SHE can be also expected to contribute to the field-like SOT. {\em Vice versa}, as illustrated in Figs.~\ref{fig-iSGE-SOT}(b,c), the iSGE mechanism can yield not only field-like but also damping-like SOT terms \cite{Miron2011b,Kurebayashi2014}.
-While the original iSGE models consider the effect of a uniform spin-polarization on the magnetization dynamics, additional torques arise in models where the spin accumulation generated at the interface is allowed to diffuse away from the interface \cite{Manchon2012,Haney2013b,Amin2016a,Amin2016b}.
+In the iSGE mechanism in a NM/FM bilayer, the carrier spin density and the corresponding non-equilibrium effective magnetic field acting on the magnetization form directly at the inversion-asymmetric interface.
+The damping-like SHE-SOT, on the other hand, has been primarily viewed as a consequence of the spin current pumped from the bulk of the nonmagnetic material (which can be centrosymmetric) to the ferromagnet where it transfers its angular momentum to the magnetization.
+In the SHE, however, the spin current also yields a non-equilibrium spin density at the edges of the nonmagnetic material where the inversion-symmetry is broken.
+This implies an alternative picture of the SHE-SOT caused by the non-equilibrium spin density at the NM/FM interface.
+Correspondingly, the SHE can be also expected to contribute to the field-like SOT. {\em Vice versa}, as further discussed in Section \ref{s:6}, the iSGE mechanism can yield not only field-like but also damping-like SOT terms \cite{Miron2011b,Kurebayashi2014}.
+While the original iSGE models consider the effect of a uniform spin density on the magnetization dynamics, additional torques arise in models where the spin density generated at the interface is allowed to diffuse away from the interface \cite{Manchon2012,Haney2013b,Amin2016a,Amin2016b}.
+An example of numerical results is shown on Fig. \ref{fig:she_bolt}, where the torque magnitude is plotted against the nonmagnetic metal thickness in the case of pure SHE and pure iSGE \cite{Amin2016b}.
+For the reasons mentioned above, the decomposition into ${\bf T}_{\rm FL}$ and ${\bf T}_{\rm DL}$ does not allow to disentangle the microscopic iSGE and SHE mechanisms of the SOT.
+Moreover, the factors $\tau_{\rm FL}$ and $\tau_{\rm DL}$ can depend on the angle of ${\bf{m}}$ \cite{Garello2013}.
+This makes not only the microscopic analysis but also the phenomenological LLG description of the SOT more complex.